whataboutpets/minimal-mistakes/_posts/cats/2019-02-19-how-to-get-rid-of-cat-allergies.md

 Cats usually sleep for about 16 hours a day, on and off.

-But that's not all: they often prefer to [rotate their chosen sleeping area](https://www.cats.org.uk/cats-and-sleep){:target="_blank"}.
+But that's not all: they often prefer to [rotate their chosen sleeping area](https://www.cats.org.uk/cats-and-sleep){:target="_blank" rel="noopener"}.

 These means a lot of **dander will accumulate** in those sleeping spots.